MicroWebStacks/astro-big-doc/README.md

 # Developper guide
 ## Ideas
-- support different icon types (.svg, .ico, .png) and allow it in content root
-- public folder inside content and ignored by content structure
-- .structureignore to allow e.g. .git/workflow/deploy.yaml
-- Code
-  - keep separate plantuml and kroki (due to perf reason)
 - SVG
   - list of dependencies : map, highlight list on key hover
 - PanZoom
   - URL params, multiple hits counter
+- favicon support different icon types (.svg, .ico, .png) and allow it in content root
 - watch and regenerate .structure on save for modified files only
+- menus
+  - ToC with content type icons (table, diagram, code,...) with filter
+  - pages types and icons
+  - store menu scroll position
+  - store menus width
+  - use view transition to give menu persistence impression on page navigation
+  - ToC auto-expand : open scroll spy, close all others
+  - Left and right : min (disabled) or expand to level slider or selector
+  - Left and right : auto expand depth adjust to available vertical space (all level or nothing)
+  - open close side on nav-resize click

+- Code
+  - keep separate plantuml and kroki (due to perf reason)
 - check potential replacement of scrollspy with intersection Observer API
   - enhance intersection to cover a path of all visible sections from the page in the toc : start heading, stop heading

+- sync with Astro utilities for url resolution and astro image integration
 - light and dark mode toggle
-- sync with Astro utilities for url resolution and astro image integration

 - Gallery
-  - Expand open close with images inside
   - dynamic adjust on container resize
   - scale items
-  - can use thumbnails, no search to avoid double hit
+  - for SVG table of images, use thumbnails to avoid double hits on search
-  - click to open panzoom with images mini thumbs
-- menus
-  - store menu scroll position
-  - store menus width
-  - use view transition to give menu persistence impression on page navigation
+  - click opens original SVG for pan zoom in Modal
 - content Structure
   - parse yaml tags and orgnaize menu with tags order hierarchy
 - caching
   - SSR render on page hash condition, using ETag
   - page hash with depndencies hashes, include assets hash as attribute
-- menus
-  - ToC auto-expand : open scroll spy, close all others
-  - Left and right : min (disabled) or expand to level slider or selector
-  - Left and right : auto expand depth adjust to available vertical space (all level or nothing)
-  - pages types and icons
-  - open close on nav-resize click
-  - Issue: Menu height transition MUI example is working
 ## assets management
 * User content can be placed in a configurable relative path to the repo root usually `./content` set in these variables
   * config.content_path